BenEgeDeniz/tckn-validation/README.md

 # PHP TCKN Validation Class
-This PHP validation class cheks that if the T.C citizen number is valid.
+This PHP validation class checks that if the T.C citizen number is valid.

 ## Requirements